CCEMGroupTCD/DARTassembler/docs/doc_files/part2_dart_modules_documentation/metalig/metalig_database.rst

 MetaLig Ligand Database
 ==========================

+.. contents:: :local:

 The organo\ **Meta**\ llic **Lig**\ and database (MetaLig) contains 41,018 ligands extracted from the Cambridge Structural Database (CSD).
 It contains 3D coordinates, formal charge, molecular graph and a variety of physical properties.
-Each ligand also includes statistical data about it's occurrences in the CSD, such as which metals it typically coordinates to.
+Each ligand also includes statistical data about its occurrences in the CSD, such as which metals it typically coordinates to.

 The MetaLig ligand database can be used in a variety of applications: